Hello and welcome!

 I also have a small flock of chickens comprised of Elinor and Mrs. Dashwood, collectively called the Dashwoods after the Dashwood women in Jane Austen’s Sense and Sensibility.
 They are in their elderly years and the remaining two from the original flock.
 But there are new girls in the coop: Lucy, Ethel, and Sia, collectively known as “The Nuggets.”
 They hatched July 6th, 2021 and have brought some fresh silliness to the stately existence of the Dashwoods.

 In addition to reading and gardening, I am a year-round cyclist.
 I bike commute to work rain or snow, hot or cold as well as participate in local cycling rides and races or just riding around for fun.
 My favorite riding is road and gravel at distances of 100 miles or more.
 I train on Zwift, a virtual cycling platform.

 I have a husband named James who does all the cooking.
 We follow a whole foods plant based diet.
-I have a cat named Waldo.
+James works at a local independent bookstore.
 And my alter ego is circulation and interlibrary loan librarian at a university law library.

 This blog is hosted by Green Geeks, a carbon neutral company.